lethonomia/GraylogBackup/README.md

 - Policy needs to be written in Markdown

-- Document needs to be on a Public Github
+- Document needs to be on a publicly accessible Git reposoitory

 - Engineering Graphics